Become a Safe Community

 - How the safety initiatives will be communicated and networked throughout the community.

-- Contact SCFNZ for guidance and support.
+- Community contaacts SCFNZ for guidance and support.

-- Submit your draft documentation to SCFNZ.
+- Community submits draft application documentation to SCFNZ.

-- Submit final application document.
+- Community submits final application document.

-- Leadership and Collaboration: Demonstration of leadership by a coalition or group focused on improving community safety.
+- Leadership and Collaboration: demonstration of leadership by a coalition or group focused on improving community safety.

-- Priority Setting: Demonstration of programmes that target and promote safety for high risk/vulnerable groups and environments.
+- Priority Setting: demonstration of programmes that target and promote safety for high risk/vulnerable groups and environments.

-- Data Analysis and Strategic Alignment: Analysis of available safety (injury, crime, violence and safety perception) data for your community/region and how they align with established national/regional priorities and action plans.
+- Data Analysis and Strategic Alignment: analysis of available safety (injury, crime, violence and safety perception) data for your community/region and how they align with established national/regional priorities and action plans.

-- Evaluation: Outline of expected impacts and how they are being measured or evaluated.
+- Evaluation: outline of expected impacts and how they are being measured or evaluated.

-- Communication and Networking:
+- Communication and Networking.

 Demonstration of community engagement with relevant sectors of your community/region and on-going participation in local, national and Pan Pacific Safe Communities Networks is required.